NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Blow-In.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free ability boost.

 You're trained in your choice of the Deception or Thievery skills.
-You gain a skill feat: [[Feats/Lengthy Diversion|Lengthy Diversion]] if you chose Deception, or [[Feats/Subtle Theft|Subtle Theft]] if you chose Thievery.
+You gain a skill feat: [[Lengthy Diversion|Lengthy Diversion]] if you chose Deception, or [[Subtle Theft|Subtle Theft]] if you chose Thievery.
 You are also trained in the Underworld Lore skill.

 *Source: Pathfinder: Extinction Curse Player's Guide* *OGL*